 The northeast has a wealth of parks, beautiful scenery, and amazing biodiversity, but many parks are either difficult to reach or the wildlife is hard to find.
 The big exception is Kaziranga National Park

-Kaziranga National Park – Photograph Rhinos and Elephants
+Kaziranga National Park – Photograph Indian Rhinos and Elephants

-This fantastic world heritage site is home to two-thirds of the world’s one-horned rhinos.
+This fantastic Unesco world heritage site is home to two-thirds of the world’s one-horned rhinos.
 They are hard to miss and can be seen grazing alongside the main road bordering the park.

 This is a vast area of elephant grass, forests, and swamps, crisscrossed by rivers and dotted by lakes and ponds.
 It’s an alluvial flood plain that floods during the monsoon and has very thick undergrowth until the grass is harvested in March.

 The landscape opens up and the wealth of wildlife is exposed.
-Alongside the rhinos, sambar, swamp, hog, and barking deer are easily spotted.
+Alongside the rhinos, sambar, barking, hog, and swamp deer are easily spotted.

 The park is home to the largest population of wild water buffalo on earth and they can be found everywhere.
-Elephants are very common and bison are often seen.
+Elephants are very common and Indian gaur (bison) are often seen.

 The big cats are hard to see.
 They are seen on the park tracks but owing to the landscape they keep themselves well hidden.

 Kaziranga is a photographer’s paradise.
 The light, landscape, and profusion of wildlife make every safari worthwhile.

 You never know what will emerge from the undergrowth at any given point in time.

 The park is divided into zones and jeep safaris can be arranged for each zone separately.
 There are hides and lookout points dotted around the park from where you are guaranteed to spot rhinos, albeit far away.

 The elephants carry groups of 4 people on a short 1-hour walk into the core zone.
 You are able to get very close to rhinos, water buffalo, and deer.
-The first walk is at sunrise and is a charming experience, more so for me, as we were lucky enough to see a tiger!
+The first walk is at sunrise is a charming experience, more so for me, as we were lucky enough to see a tiger!

 My only caveat?
 You guessed it, unfair foreigner tariffs!